RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 Sign up to take part in the 2017 [D&AD New Blood Competition] (http://www.dandad.org/?next=/).
 Ravensbourne will pay for your entries if you want to make a submission at the end of the course :).

-Choose the **vD&AD Brief** that you will respond to for this unit from the list below:
+Choose the **D&AD Brief** that you will respond to for this unit from the list below:

 <ul><li>Adobe
 <li>Amazon